ppy/osu-wiki/news/2021/2021-09-18-200th-featured-artist-our-stolen-theory.md

 As new osu! players climb ranks and older ones retire, some major events in the community fade from memory.

-Even so, [Azer](https://osu.ppy.sh/users/2155578)'s journey to full combo-ing [the first ranked map of *United (L.A.O.S Remix)*](https://osu.ppy.sh/beatmapsets/237768) with HDHR is an event that'll never be forgotten.
+Even so, ::Azer::{ user-id=2155578 }'s journey to full combo-ing [the first ranked map of *United (L.A.O.S Remix)*](https://osu.ppy.sh/beatmapsets/237768) with HDHR is an event that'll never be forgotten.

 Regardless of whether you're a new player or an osu! veteran, relive the excitement of this play through Azer's video, then play through any of the other awesome beatmaps of listed below!